oddeyemotion/arris-doc-site/about-me.md

 ##### What I am capable of
 >- I have extensive experience working in groups as the leader and in teams as the team captain.
 I am adaptable to different personalities and am always willing to help others.
 >- I control my temper very well and perform thoroughly under pressure.
+>- My organizational skills allow me to always know where everything is.
+I am also able to keep track of multiple projects at once and prioritize my tasks efficiently.
 >- Diligent work, a willingness to learn new things, and a constant drive for improvement are all qualities that I possess.
 When a new problem arises, I research and analyze the information until I am able to identify and implement a solution in a relatively short period of time.

 I believe that my qualities would make me a positive contribution to any team.